trakt/script.trakt/README.md

 ###Contribute

 ####Pull requests
-* Please make your pull requests on the branch named "dev" only.
 * Please don't add pull requests for translation updates these have to go work their way through the translation workflow (see [Translations](#translations))

 ####Translations